Vaccine means that Hungarian restaurants are open to outdoor services | ExBulletin

 Dominika Arapi, 31, got up early and took her little son to one of his favorite cafes in central Budapest.
 Drinking lemonade in the spring sun, she said the experience was “released.”

-“Many of us have been frustrated for a long time, wondering,’Will this be the rest of our lives?’
-Now everyone seems to have regained their lives, “Arapi said.
+“Many of us have been frustrated for a long time, wondering,’Will this be our rest of our lives?’
+Now everyone seems to have regained their lives.”
+Told.

 Other bars and restaurants in the capital filled the terrace with enthusiastic customers after Hungary reported on Friday that 3.5 million people in the country, or about 35% of the population, received the first dose of the COVID-19 vaccine.
 This is the benchmark that the government had.
 Set to further relax the restrictions.

-Before saturday food Since November, offices have been limited to take-out and delivery services.
+Prior to Saturday, after November, food stores were limited to takeaway and delivery services.
 They are not yet allowed to let people sit indoors.

 Arapi, who works at the restaurant, said the pandemic closure had an economic as well as emotional impact on her.